-Flow volumes into the Woodcliff STP from North Bergen Township (NB-1 and NB-2) and the Town of Guttenberg (GU-1) will be tracked via flow meters and reported on monthly monitoring report forms as shown in Part III of this subject permit.
-Both flow meters are owned/operated by NBMUA.
+Flow volumes into the Woodcliff STP from North Bergen Township (NB-1 and NB-2) and the Town of Guttenberg (GU-1) will be tracked via flow meters and reported on monthly monitoring report forms by NBMUA.
 This monitoring will help assess compliance with Part IV.F.2 of the permit.